nextmetaphor/tyk-kubernetes/README.md

 ## Deployment
 #### 01. Install InfluxDB
 [InfluxDB](https://github.com/influxdata/influxdb) is an open-source time series database that we will use to store the metrics from Tyk.
+Install as follows.

 ```bash
 kubectl create configmap influxdb-conf --from-file=influxdb/influxdb.conf
 kubectl create -f influxdb/influxdb-deployment.yaml